Dr Jamie Fletcher

 • modelling personalised medicine strategies in high-risk neuroblastoma

-Dr Fletcher has a number of awards and honours including a 2011 UNSW Faculty of Medicine Dean’s Rising Star Award and a Children's Cancer Institute Award, a 2010 Cancer Institute NSW Career Development & Support Fellowship, a 2008 Balnaves Foundation Young Researcher’s Fund Award and in 2000 an NHMRC Peter Doherty Fellowship at the University of Melbourne.
+In recognition of his excellence in supervising students, Dr Fletcher received a UNSW 2018 Supervisor Award.
+Other awards and honours include a 2011 UNSW Faculty of Medicine Dean’s Rising Star Award and a Children's Cancer Institute Award, a 2010 Cancer Institute NSW Career Development & Support Fellowship, a 2008 Balnaves Foundation Young Researcher’s Fund Award and in 2000 an NHMRC Peter Doherty Fellowship at the University of Melbourne.